jesselam00/pokedexcli/README.md

 ## Overview

-Build a REPL (Read–Eval–Print Loop) CLI that makes HTTP requests to the PokéAPI, parses JSON responses in Go, and provides a short, snappy interface for exploring location areas and managing a local Pokédex.
+A REPL (Read–Eval–Print Loop) CLI that makes HTTP requests to the PokéAPI, parses JSON responses in Go, and provides a short, snappy interface for exploring location areas and managing a local Pokédex.

 ---